fact-project/shifthelper/docs/convince_us.md

  * Shifter: The single person responsible for 24 hours of FACT operation.

      The shifthelper(SH) defines the "Shifter" as the person entered in the [shift schedule](https://www.fact-project.org/shift/).
-A FACT shifter is on shift from noon to noon.
+The SH considers the Shifter to be responsible from noon to noon.
  * Shift: The time between Startup and Shutdown.

      The SH defines the "Shift" as the time between "Startup" and "Shutdown" task in the [observation  schedule](https://www.fact-project.org/schedule/)